How to Generate QR Codes in ASP.NET MVC

 Iron Barcode is free for personal use.
 However, for commercial purposes, you need to buy its commercial license, which comes with a free trial.
 You may also get a significant discount if you get the complete Iron Suite.
 Iron Suite is a comprehensive collection of .NET software components designed to simplify development tasks and enhance functionality.
 It offers five powerful libraries, including Iron Barcode, IronOCR, IronPDF, IronXL, and Iron Webscraper that enable developers to work with barcodes, optical character recognition, PDF processing, Excel, and CSV files seamlessly.
 You will get all five products for the price of two if you opt to purchase the complete Iron Suite.

-IronBarcode is free for personal use.
-For commercial purposes, a commercial license is required, which is available for purchase and comes with a free trial.
+IronBarcode is free for personal use, allowing developers to experiment and test its features.
+For commercial use, a license is required, which can be purchased and comes with a free trial for evaluation.

-The Iron Suite is a comprehensive collection of .NET software components, offering libraries like Iron Barcode, Iron OCR, Iron PDF, Iron XL, and Iron Webscraper, providing tools for barcode, OCR, PDF, Excel, and web scraping functionalities.
+The Iron Suite includes various .NET libraries such as Iron Barcode, Iron OCR, Iron PDF, Iron XL, and Iron Webscraper, each offering specialized functionalities for tasks like barcode generation, optical character recognition, PDF manipulation, Excel processing, and web scraping.